 The Drop Off

-Being so close to the shore caught me out a bit and I was quite taken back when I lifted my head up from scanning the rocks below me to see the bow of the ship towering above me.
-We worked our way around the ship despite it now being pretty broken up and it’s easy to see why it’s both a one of Bali’s most popular dive spots and known as possibly the worlds easiest wreck dive.
+Being so close to the shore caught me out a bit and I was quite taken back when I lifted my head up from scanning the rocks below to see the bow of the ship towering above me.
+We worked our way around the ship despite it now being mostly broken up and it’s easy to see why it’s both one of Bali’s most popular dive spots and known as possibly the worlds easiest wreck dive.

 If the wreck was exciting in the daylight imagine how it would be in the dark.
 Wanting to tick another first off that day we told our divemaster we’d like to dive the wreck again that night.
 Just under 12 hours after exiting the water we were back again, this time armed with a large torch and a few more nerves.

 Descending into the darkness for the first time is very odd (every time I imagine, at least for a while) and getting used to only being able to see where your light is shinning is strange, your usual sense of where you are in relation to everything else around you disappears.
 This time, despite experiencing it early in the day, arriving at the bow shocked me even more.

 In the dark, following only my light the ship seemed even bigger as it towered above me, I couldn’t help but think “I wonder how often this thing shifts on the sea-bed”.
 The dive site seemed like a completely different place at night and the wrecks inhabitants were out in force for us to marvel at, including a few (very strange) ‘Spanish Dancers’.